rijacklin/data-structures-cc/ch02/ch02-notes.md

   - get(i) and set(i, x) in O(n - i) time per operation; and
   - add(i, x) and remove(i) in O(n - i) ime per operation

-- Further, beginning with an empty RootishArrayStack, performing any sequence of m add(i, x) and remove(i) operations results in a total of O(m) time spent during all calls to grow() and shrink().
+- Furthermore, beginning with an empty RootishArrayStack, performing any sequence of m add(i, x) and remove(i) operations results in a total of O(m) time spent during all calls to grow() and shrink().